Pontevedra: Pedestrianization

 The urban transformation of Pontevedra and measures to reduce motorized traffic in the city centre have reduced the emissions of from fossil fuels in the capital by 67% since 1999 and have been reported by foreign and French television channels such as France 2, France 3, Canal+ or TF1 and the Swiss channel Radio Télévision Suisse RTS and other foreign televisions like Das Erste, NDR1 and ZDF in Germany, MBC TV in South Korea, the Canadian Broadcasting Corporation in Canada or Seven Network in Australia.
 The city has also been featured in reports by English-language channels and publications such as Bloomberg Television, Fast Company and Outrider (United States) or the Daily Express and The Guardian (United Kingdom).

 Transport

 Bus stop on line 2 of the city bus service on Eduardo Pondal avenue.

-As regards public transport, Pontevedra has two urban bus lines in the city centre:
+As regards to public transport, Pontevedra has two urban bus lines in the city centre: